Kron4ek/Conty/README.md

 ./create-utils.sh
 ```

-When distro bootsrap and utils.tar are obtained, use the **create-conty.sh** script to pack
+When distro and utils.tar are obtained, use the **create-conty.sh** script to pack
 everything into a single executable.

 ```